-Schedule A of this Code incorporates the SSR-6, Rev. 1, written in regulatory format.
+Schedule A of this Code incorporates the International Regulations and includes material, written in regulatory format, which forms part of the regulatory guidance of this Code.

-Schedule B contains a list of Australian competent authorities for the Transport of Radioactive Material.
+Schedule B contains a list of Australian Competent Authorities for the Transport of Radioactive Material.